Anytime Solvers for Variational Inequalities: the (Recursive) Safe Monotone Flows: Safe Monotone Flow

 Here we describe the implementation of the safe monotone flow as a projected dynamical system.
 Similar to the projected monotone flow, the projected system is obtained by projecting $-F(x)$ onto a set-valued map.
 However, because the projection onto the tangent cone is in general discontinuous as a function of the state, we replace the tangent cone with the \emph{$\alpha$-restricted tangent set} \new{(here $\alpha > 0$)}, denoted $T_\Cc^{(\alpha)}$, defined as

 Figure~\ref{fig:approx-tangent} illustrates this definition.
 This set can be interpreted as an approximation of the usual tangent cone, but differs in several key ways.
-First, the restricted tangent set is not a cone, meaning that vectors in $T^{(\alpha)}_{\Cc}(x)$ cannot be scaled arbitrarily: in certain direction, the magnitude of vectors in $T^{(\alpha)}_{\Cc}(x)$ is restricted.
-An important property of $T^{(\alpha)}_{\Cc}(x)$ is that, even though the tangent cone is undefined for $x \not\in \Cc$, this is not the case for the restricted tangent set.
+First, the restricted tangent set is not a cone, meaning that vectors in~$T^{(\alpha)}_{\Cc}(x)$ cannot be scaled arbitrarily: in certain directions, the magnitude of vectors in $T^{(\alpha)}_{\Cc}(x)$ is restricted. \new{Second, unlike the tangent cone, $T_\Cc^{(\alpha)}:\real^n \rightrightarrows \real^n$ is a continuous map.} \new{Finally, while the tangent cone is empty for all~$x \not\in \Cc$}, this is not the case for the restricted tangent set.
 In fact, it can be shown that $T_\Cc^{(\alpha)}$ takes nonempty values on an open set containing~$\Cc$.
 This property allows for the safe monotone flow to be well-defined for infeasible initial conditions.
 The next result states properties of the $\alpha$-restricted tangent set.